 Parents and families of current USD students have the opportunity to participate in the Parent Ambassador program.
 Through this program, parents and families serve as ambassadors (or volunteers) for several programs sponsored by Parent Relations.
 It’s a great opportunity to become involved in USD, meet other parents/families, further connect with your student’s college experience, and simply enjoy your status as a USD Torero parent.
 Click here to learn about volunteering as Parent Ambassadors.

 Why should I get involved with the Parent Ambassador Program?

 As an ambassador, you will become increasingly knowledgeable about USD and be equipped with tools and resources that will assist new incoming parents/families during the transition to USD.
 It is also an opportunity to become a part of the USD community.

 What is the level of commitment to be involved in the Parent Ambassador Program?

-We ask for a minimum of a one-year commitment to the Parent Ambassador Program, which may include participation in meetings or conference calls for communication purposes and event planning.
-While these meetings are not mandatory, they are highly encouraged.
+A minimum of a one-year commitment as Parent Ambassadors which include meetings, training and volunteering for events.
+While meetings are not mandatory, they are highly encouraged.

 What are some examples of volunteer opportunities?